 FOB (FREE ON BOARD)

-FOB transfers the risk of loss/damage to the buyer once the goods are placed on board and the seller is not obliged to conclude a contract of carriage.
+FOB transfers the risk of loss/damage to the buyer once the goods are placed on board and the seller has no obligation to enter into a contract of carriage.

 CFR (COST AND FREIGHT)

-The seller is obliged to contract for the carriage of the goods to the port of destination, to bear all costs associated with unloading and to customs clear the goods for export and not for import.
+The seller is obliged to contract for the transportation of the goods to the port of destination, to bear all costs associated with unloading and to clear the goods for export and not for import.

 CIF (COST, INSURANCE AND FREIGHT)

-CIF is similar to CFR, but requires the seller to conclude a contract of carriage to the port of destination, bear all costs and clear the goods through customs for export, not import.
+CIF is similar to CFR, but requires the seller to enter into a contract of carriage to the port of destination, bear all costs and clear the goods through customs for export, not import.

 CPT (COST PAID TO..)

-The CPT requires the seller to conclude a contract for the carriage of the goods from the point of delivery to the destination, but does not require the seller to conclude an insurance contract.
+The CPT requires the seller to enter into a contract for the transportation of the goods from the point of delivery to the destination, but does not require the seller to enter into an insurance contract.

 CIP (CARRIER AND INSURANCE PAID TO…)

-Seller and buyer, CIP and CPT have the same obligations and, in addition, the obligation to contract insurance to cover the buyer's risk/damage to the goods from delivery to destination.
+Seller and buyer, CIP and CPT have the same obligations and in addition, there is an obligation to contract insurance to cover the buyer's risk/damage to the goods from delivery to destination.

 DAT (DELIVERY AT TERMINAL)

 DAT (Delivery at Terminal) is one of the terms defined in the International Trade Terms (Incoterms) developed by the International Chamber of Commerce (ICC).
-It refers to a transport contract in which the seller is responsible for delivering the goods to a specific terminal at the port of destination.
+It refers to a transportation contract where the seller is responsible for delivering the goods to a specific terminal at the port of destination.

 DDP (DELIVERY DUTY PLACE)

-The DDP requires the seller to complete the contract of carriage or arrange carriage at its own expense, but no insurance contract is required.
+The DDP requires the seller to complete the transportation contract or arrange transportation at its own expense, but no insurance contract is required.